cornelcroi/edge-atlas/posts/observability/troubleshooting.md

 ---
 title: 'Troubleshooting'
-metaDesc: "When the application has multiple components, such as an ALB based origin, and CloudFront configured with Lambda@Edge, errors can happen at multiple level.
-For example, the origin is temporary overloaded and it returns 5xx errors, CloudFront can't connect to the origin or Lambda@Edge execution failed because of unhandled exception in the function code.
-Operators or SREs need to troubleshoot such as errors, to understand their origin and employ corrective measures."
+metaDesc: "When the application has multiple components, such as an ALB based origin, and CloudFront configured with Lambda@Edge, errors can happen at multiple level."
 socialImage: static-assets/thumbnail-edge.png
 ---
 ## Overview